 - Sophomore (30-59 earned credits) ~ $6,000

 - Junior, Senior (60+ earned credits) ~ $7,000

 - Second Bachelor's Degree and Teaching Credential ~ $7,000

 - Graduate Student ~ $12,000

-The aggregate limits for dependent undergraduates is: $31,000 (no more than $23,000 of which can be subsidized).
-The aggregate limits for independent undergraduates, second bachelor's and teaching credential programs is $57,500 (no more than $23,000 of which can be subsidized).
+The aggregate limits for dependent undergraduates are: $31,000 (no more than $23,000 of which can be subsidized).
+The aggregate limits for independent undergraduates, second bachelor's and teaching credential programs are $57,500 (no more than $23,000 of which can be subsidized).
 The aggregate limits for graduate degree seeking student (including amounts borrowed for undergraduate study) is $138,500 (no more than $65,500 of which can be subsidized).

 Dependent students are not eligible for additional unsubsidized loans unless their parent/guardian applies for and are denied the PLUS loan (see below).

 Disbursement of Loan Funds

 If your award includes a loan that you wish to accept, you must log onto your CMS student account to accept your loan.
 If you are a first time borrower, the federal government requires that you complete Loan Entrance counseling and a Master Promissory Note prior to receiving your first loan disbursement.
 You can complete loan entrance counseling on the direct lending website.